herbeck558/iDAAS-Connect-Clinical-IndustryStandards/README.md

 | Custom Integrated Application | myEHR |

 Here are some of the scenarios this component has developed into it for ease of demonstrating.

+## Use Cases / Scenarios
+The following scenarios as what iDAAS Connect Clinical Industry Standards platform can help demonstrate.

+* HL7 v2 message processing of the most commonly used transactions.
+There is NO version, vendor or other limitation (like Z segment processing)
+* FHIR R4 processing, currently there are almost 30 FHIR resources supported.

+All of these use cases/sceanrios work natively with the CDDEIP (Clinical Data Distribution Enterprise Integration Pattern).
+This pattern automatically moves data from the specific connected data type.

 # Building and Running
 This code can be built (and will be run) with the following command: